Umangsharma15/CI---MLOPPs/README.md

 # CI---MLOPPs
-this project is build foe CI practice
+this project is build for CI practice